filipsnastins/concurrency-control-with-dynamodb/README.md

 This way, from the domain layer point of view, concurrency doesn't exist - when the code is running, it assumes it's the only running process at that time.
 It simplifies the domain layer code and makes it less cluttered with infrastructure concerns.
+When the domain layer's business objects are clustered in a [DDD Aggregate](https://martinfowler.com/bliki/DDD_Aggregate.html), the Aggregate becomes a concurrency control boundary.

 Concurrency control mechanisms add overhead to the database layer - additional reads, writes, and conditional checks.
 Therefore, the downside of encapsulating concurrency control